ArcBees/dev-site/site/src/main/markdown/gwtp_v2/get-started/from-scratch/Create-Files.md

 > **Note**: To lighten the syntax, the next files will be create relative to **src/main/java/com/mydomain/myproject**.
 So NameTokens is actually located in **src/main/java/com/mydomain/myproject/client/**.

 ## Initialize GIN {gin}
-GWTP uses GIN to remove the coupling between views and and presenters.
+GWTP uses GIN to remove the coupling between views and presenters.
 To achieve this, we need to create a class with some basic configurations.

 Create **client/ClientModule.java** and add the following code to it: